Bolzano Trentino Alto Adige, Italy Travel Guide

 Use ATMs at the airport or train station for good exchange rates.

-Avoid airport currency exchange kiosks, as they often have unfavorable rates.
+Avoid airport currency exchange kiosks, as it's common for them to have unfavorable rates.

-Purchase a Bolzano Card if it is not provided by your accommodation.
+Purchase a Bolzano Card if it is not supplied via your accommodation.

-This card covers public transport and museum entries.
+This card covers public transportation and entry fees for museums.

 Pre-plan your transfer (bus, train, or taxi) from your arrival airport or train station to your accommodation.